mcjauregui72/FilmDatabase/README.md

 ## Load Phase Goals

-The goal of the Load Phase was to successfully import all 9 .csv files, create the tables into which the .csv files would be imported, and create the required table joins needed to demonstrate the movie recommendation engine.
-To create an interactive experience with the SQL database, a simple but easy-to-use user interface was created with SQL Python Connector.
-It allows users to query from the SQL database in Python.
+The goal of the Load Phase was to successfully import all 9 .csv files, create the tables into which the .csv files would be imported, and create the table joins needed to demonstrate the movie recommendation engine.
+To create an interactive experience with the SQL database, a simple but easy-to-use user interface was created with SQL Python Connector to allows users to query from the SQL database in Python.

 The following queries were used to create the tables designed for the SQL database.